angelacorte/slides-master-thesis/slides-master-thesis.typ

 #new-section-slide("Conclusions")

 #slide(title: "Future Works")[
+From defining an application context for an experimental technology, to applying and validating it in simulated scenarios, obtaining good performances as results.

+Some of the *future works* include:
-  - Implementation of a standard library to provide modules and functionalities;
+  - Implementation of a *standard library* to provide modules and functionalities;

-  - Creation of demos for individual language targets;
+  - Creation of _demos_ for *individual targets*;

-  - Creation of demos with heterogeneous devices.
+  - Creation of _demos_ with *heterogeneous devices*.
 ]